Elena Delle Donne: Personal life

 Delle Donne was born in Wilmington, Delaware.
 Her parents are Ernie, a real estate developer, and Joanie.
 Her older brother, Gene, played college football as a tight end, first at Duke, then at Middle Tennessee.
 After he graduated from Middle Tennessee in 2009, he returned to Delaware to work for their father's company.
 Her older sister, Elizabeth (Lizzie), is blind, deaf, autistic and has cerebral palsy.
 Delle Donne normally cares for Lizzie during the WNBA offseason.

 In 2008, during her senior year in high school, Delle Donne was diagnosed with Lyme disease after being bitten by an infected tick on the property of her family's home in Delaware.
 Delle Donne has stated that she takes "around 50 supplements a day" and maintains healthy eating to combat the disease.
 As a result of her condition, she opted not to play in the 2020 WNBA season to limit her exposure to the coronavirus.
+Delle Donne also struggled with back pain as early as 2014, and after the 2019 WNBA finals teammate Natasha Cloud revealed Delle Donne had been playing with three herniated discs, operated on in January 2020.
+During recovery, she felt leg pain that made her go through a second surgery, during which Delle Donne discovered to have spinal stenosis.

 In February 2014, Delle Donne was named a Special Olympics Global Ambassador.
 She also played in the third annual NBA Cares Special Olympics Unified Basketball Game during All-Star weekend, alongside Special Olympics athletes, NBA legends and current WNBA and NBA players.
 Delle Donne plans to create The Elena Delle Donne Charitable Foundation, which will combine initiatives for both the Special Olympics and Lyme disease awareness.

+In 2016, Delle Donne posed nude for ESPN’s The Body Issue magazine and was one of the athletes featured on a cover.
+Delle Donne appeared in the issue because she wanted to help people who feel insecure about their bodies like she did when she was growing up:

+It’s such an empowering issue because it shows the different shapes and sizes of all kinds of athletes — this isn’t a supermodel issue, you know?
+It’s not about being the perfect size, perfect shape, or having the perfect face or hair.
+It’s about the work, the time, and energy that we put into our bodies, and how empowering that can be to an everyday person.
+They’re like, “Hey, that athlete, she’s really tall.
+That one is a little thicker.”

 Delle Donne announced her engagement to her longtime girlfriend Amanda Clifton in an August 2016 issue of Vogue.
 On November 3, 2017, Delle Donne and Clifton married.